risc

 These resources have all been developed by RISC and in partnership with various development agencies.

-how do we know its working how do we know it’s working? book two
+how do we know it’s working? book two

 This innovative new resource builds on the success of RISC’s bestselling toolkit How Do We Know It’s Working? – measuring attitudinal change in global citizenship.
 Over 40 engaging participant-led activities for pupils of all ages, accompanied with case studies sharing examples of how to measure attitudinal change from teachers across the UK, Czech Republic, Ireland, Slovakia and Ethiopia.